swapkrl/FEniCSx_astropy/README.md

 - PETSc Documentation: https://petsc.org/
 - ParaView User Guide: https://www.paraview.org/

-## License

-MIT License - Feel free to use, modify, and extend for research, education, or personal projects.

 ## Contact & Citation

 If you use this code in your research or educational materials, please cite this repository and acknowledge the underlying software packages (FEniCSx, Astropy, PETSc).